ViacheslavK/youtube-dashboards/MIGRATIONS.md

         ON videos(subscription_id, published_at DESC, is_watched)
     ''')

-    print("  ✓ Добавлены индексы для оптимизации")
+    print("  ✓ Indexes added for optimization")
 ```

 ## FAQ

-**Q: Можно ли пропустить миграцию?**
+**Q: Can a migration be skipped?**
-A: Нет, миграции применяются последовательно. Это гарантирует целостность.
+A: No, migrations are applied sequentially.
+This ensures integrity.

-**Q: Что если у меня старая версия БД без schema_version?**
+**Q: What if I have an old DB version without schema_version?**
-A: Система автоматически создаст таблицу и определит версию как 0.
+A: The system will automatically create the table and determine version as 0.

-**Q: Как откатиться к предыдущей версии?**
+**Q: How to rollback to previous version?**
-A: Восстановите из бэкапа. Полноценный rollback не поддерживается.
+A: Restore from backup.
+Full rollback is not supported.

-**Q: Сколько миграций можно создать?**
+**Q: How many migrations can be created?**
-A: Практически неограниченно. Версии от 001 до 999.
+A: Practically unlimited.
+Versions from 001 to 999.

-**Q: Нужно ли коммитить миграции в Git?**
+**Q: Should migrations be committed to Git?**
-A: Да! Миграции - часть кода приложения.
+A: Yes!
+Migrations are part of application code.

-**Q: Как тестировать миграции?**
+**Q: How to test migrations?**
-A: Создайте копию БД и тестируйте на ней перед продакшеном.
+A: Create DB copy and test on it before production.

-## Структура файлов
+## File structure

 ```
 youtube-dashboard/